 - Be a resident of Texas or have a vehicle registered in Texas

-- Certify that insurance coverage has been denied by two or more insurance companies within the past 60 days
+- Certify that two or more companies have denied insurance coverage within the past 60 days

 Alternatives to Insurance in Texas

 Under Texas law, uninsured residents may legally drive if they can present proof of financial responsibility.
 According to the Texas Transportation Code, approved alternatives to car insurance in Texas include:

 - $55,000 cash or securities deposit with the state comptroller

 - $55,000 cash or cashier's check deposit with the county judge

 - Surety bond filed with the Texas Department of Public Safety

 In each instance, drivers who opt for this alternative must carry a certificate of deposit or a surety bond deposit instead of an insurance card.

 What Happens If You Don't Have Car Insurance in Texas?

 Research presented by the National Association of Insurance Commissioners shows that most uninsured motorists do not have car insurance because they cannot afford it (or, in the case of illegal immigrants, are not allowed to buy it).
 Texas assesses stiff penalties on uninsured motorists.
 Drivers caught without insurance or a valid alternative can face the following consequences: